Warm, dry homes - or rather the opposite - are a hot topic these days, so it's good to know there are many ways you can make your home warmer.

-Insulating your home or rental property is not money down the drain because it is adding value to your property, not to mention complying with the Government Bill about insulating if you're a landlord.
+Insulating your home or rental property is not money down the drain because it is adding value to your property, not to mention complying with the Healthy Homes Guarantee if you're a landlord.

 Older homes are often being retro-insulated now, and there are many different ways to go about it.

 There are choices to be made on insulation products, relatively cheap and easy things that can be done to make a noticeable difference, and also ways to get financial help with the job.

 You can run your home through the HomeFit Online Check to see how your home shapes up and find out ways you can make your home warmer.
 Try out this handy warmer homes tool at Home Fit.